Mauer 71111 Lever Lock

 There is a small amount of mechanical slop between levers.
 This can make exact lever identification ambiguous, particularly between adjacent levers.
 Consistent practice prior to field use is advised.

 Any probe result that potentially indicates a valid gate position should be recorded, even if uncertain.
-This reduces the keyspace during later brute force testing.
+This reduces the keyspace during later brute force testing if necessary to do so.

 Iterating through cut depths

-- Create a new Make up key using all #2 cuts
+- Create a new tryout key using the next cut depth (ie #2)

+Remember!
 If a lever position is unclear, record it as a likely or possible value rather than discarding it.
+It may be a false positive or a true positive, but it is better to have it recorded than not.

 After testing all cut depths, unresolved positions may remain.
 Ideally this should be limited to one or two positions.
 If more remain, re probing the lock is recommended.